Andy Strenio

 Andrew John Strenio, Jr. (born April 3, 1952), known as Andy Strenio, is a retired American attorney and author who served as a member of the Federal Trade Commission (FTC) from 1986 to 1991.
 A Democrat, he previously served as a member of the Interstate Commerce Commission (ICC), a now-defunct independent federal agency.

-As an author, Strenio notably wrote the book "The Testing Trap" (1981), in which he criticized the role of standardized testing in the American education system.
+As an author, Strenio notably wrote the book The Testing Trap (1981), in which he criticized the role of standardized testing in the American education system.
 Following his retirement from law in 2020, Strenio announced his intention to return to writing books.

 Early life and career

 Strenio was born April 3, 1952, in Erie, Pennsylvania.
 In 1974, Strenio received his bachelor's degree (A.B.) from Princeton University, and in 1978 was awarded his Juris Doctor (J.D.) degree from Harvard Law School.

 After working as an attorney at law firm Wald, Harkrader & Ross, Strenio joined the White House Council of Economic Advisers, where he served under Presidents Jimmy Carter and Ronald Reagan.
-Between 1982 to 1984, Strenio was a staffer at the Federal Trade Commission (FTC), where he served as Assistant Director for Regulatory Evaluation in the Bureau of Consumer Protection.
+Between 1982 and 1984, Strenio was a staffer at the Federal Trade Commission (FTC), where he served as Assistant Director for Regulatory Evaluation in the Bureau of Consumer Protection.

-In 1981, Strenio's book "The Testing Trap" was published, where he criticized the role of standardized testing in the American education system.
+In 1981, Strenio's book The Testing Trap was published, where he criticized the role of standardized testing in the American education system.
 The book was praised in a review in The Washington Post, which stated"[Strenio] does an absolutely first-rate job of marshalling his facts and anecdotes into compelling arguments.
 His anaylsis [sic] is clean, his sources extensive and there is just the right spice of outrage added to get you worked up."